arthurlovekin/rainbow_kb2040/README.md

 `cargo run` will automatically use elf2uf2-rs to convert .elf to .uf2 and upload to the board.

 [The Rusty Bits: Embedded Rust Setup Explained](https://www.youtube.com/watch?v=TOAynddiu5M)

+Use USB Serial if you don’t have a debugger. (example provided) Use RTT if you have an SWD debugger board and want fast logging without affecting USB.